phonixt12/Bank-Loan-Analysis/README.md

 The project aim to analyze the data source and give an actionable insights which support the bank in decision making

-Data Analysis and SQL Queries:
+**Data Analysis and SQL Queries:**
-Objective: This step extract the data for analyzing which give insights, and KPI indicator.
+**Objective:** This step extract the data for analyzing which give insights, and KPI indicator.
-Process: SQL queries were used to extract important KPI as : total and monthly loan applications, funded amounts, and average interest rates.
+**Process:** SQL queries were used to extract important KPI as : total and monthly loan applications, funded amounts, and average interest rates.
 It will give an specific view about trend and lending operation

-Categorization of Loans:
+**Categorization of Loans:**
-Objective: Classify loans based on repayment performance.
+**Objective:** Classify loans based on repayment performance.
-Process: Shows the distribution between good and bad loans and Classified using KPI indices (applications, funding, payments) and presented as percentages.
+**Process:** Shows the distribution between good and bad loans and classified using KPI indices (applications, funding, payments) and presented as percentages.
 It support in risk assessment.

-Temporal and Categorical Analysis:
+**Temporal and Categorical Analysis:**
-Objective: Examine the data across various dimensions and time frames.
+**Objective:** Examine the data across various dimensions and time frames.
-Process: Detailed analysis was conducted based on multiple factors, including issue month, state, loan term, employee length, loan purpose, and home ownership status.
+**Process:** Detailed analysis was conducted based on multiple factors, including issue month, state, loan term, employee length, loan purpose, and home ownership status.
 This multifaceted analysis enabled a comprehensive understanding of the factors influencing loan performance.

-Visualization:
+**Visualization:**
-Objective: Transform data into actionable visual insights.
+**Objective:** Transform data into actionable visual insights.
-Process: The results from the SQL queries were visualized using Power BI.
+**Process:** The results from the SQL queries were visualized using Power BI.
 The visualizations was designed to ensure data consistency and to provide a clear, graphical representation of the findings.
 This step was critical for communicating insights effectively to stakeholders.

 ---
 # Key Insights and Findings